Skip to main content

 • Trigger a lifecycle transition (for example, configure, activate or deactivate) on a lifecycle component

-• Start or stop a controller
+• Activate or deactivate a controller

 • Set the value of a parameter on a loaded component or controller

-• Call a service on a component
+• Call a service on a loaded component or controller

 Triggering events